Awards and Honors

 [Invited]

-Ways that Work."
-Speech, Kentucky Library Association Annual Conference.
+the Ways that Work."
+Speech, Kentucky Library Association

 [Invited]

-Impact of the World Wide Web on Libraries and Archives."
-Keynote,
+Future Impact of the World Wide Web on Libraries and

-is Not What it Used to Be."
-Program, Connecticut Library Association
+Future is Not What it Used to Be."
+Program, Connecticut

 "Mission,